With this simple guide to fall cottage decor your home will feel instantly cozy, with just enough rustic charm to bring the outside in.

-My desire is to be a real and transparent light for Jesus.
+My desire is to be a real and transparent light for Jesus with home ideas and inspiration thrown in.
 You won’t find fake here my friends.

 In this present moment I have to let go of “what could have been” and believe that “what is” will one day be a beautiful story of God’s redemptive work.

 I don’t have to understand why all things happen.
 I just have to believe God is bigger than I can see and accept His ways are not my ways.